TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/Radio/README.md

 ## Legal Radio Protocols
 As you read above, frequencies are organized in *band plans*.
 The details regulate how a particular portion of frequencies can be used.
 Among this fine print, it is regulated *what kind of radio services* you can use.

 For example, the popular *Citizen Band* (**CB**) radio is free to talk to your neighbor or friends on a *walky talky*.
 You *cannot* use this frequency in *DIY* projects to transmit digital sensor information, though.

 Which is good.
-If anyone transmitted anything on a frequency, the result would be interference.
+After all, if anyone transmitted anything on any frequency, the result would be interference.
 You most likely do not want your neighbors' DIY *weather station* interfere with your **CB radio** chats by inserting bursts of digital noise transmissions.

 ## Maximum Radio Emission Power
 The band plan also regulates the maximum radio power or *emission* (*ERP*, *Effective Radiated Power*).
 The more powerful radio emissions are, the stronger is the signal, and the wider is the distance you can bridge.

 ### Watt and +dBm
 The maximum legal emission power can be quantified in raw emission power expressed either in *Watt* or in *dBm* (which is essentially the same, just *logarithmic*), i.e. *10mW/+10dBm*, *100mW/+20dBm* or *10W/+40dBm*.

 ### Effective Radiated Emission (ERP)
-**ERP** (*Effective Radiated Power*) is a more meaningful expression: what matters here is the *effective* radiated power.
-This takes into account what the radio power is like at the *receivers' side*.
-So it also takes into account the *antenna* and its *directivity*:
+**ERP** (*Effective Radiated Power*) is a more meaningful expression: it measures the *effective* radiated power at the *receivers end*.
+So it also takes into account the kind of *antenna* the *sender* uses, and its *directivity*:

 When you connect a highly directional *antenna*, the total radio power is radiated in one narrow direction, just like *light* in a highly focused *flash light* or a *laser beam*.